Common Problems Mercedes-Benz 2006-2013 W221

 4. Amplifier

-The amplifier is what does all the heavy work of running the COMAND.
-It is located on the left side of the trunk.
-S-Class COMAND uses a fiber optic loop to connect components such as radio, navigation, and CD changers.
+The amplifier, located on the left side of the trunk, does all the heavy work of running the COMAND.
+S-Class COMAND uses a fiber optic loop to connect components such as the radio, navigation, and CD changers.

-When the amplifier fails, you will have a radio that turns on, but you won’t hear any sound.
+When the amplifier fails, you will have a radio that turns on but won’t hear any sound.
 Other problems caused by a lousy amplifier include the command not turning on or your battery drains when the vehicle is parked.

 5. OM642 Diesel Engine